OverTheWireOrg/OverTheWire-website/wargames/drifter/drifter0.md

 on port 1111.

 Level0 is an extremely trivial, encrypted, remote syscall proxy.
-Your aim is to read the contents of a file called "instructions" to get the username / password contents.
+Your aim is to read the contents of a file called "drifter0.password" to get the password for user drifter0.

 Upon connection, it sets up an encrypted rc4 key (based on the connecting IP address / port), read()'s in 9 integers, and then decrypts